rawify/BitSet.js/README.md

 BitSet slice([from[, to])
 ---
-Extracts a portion of a given bitset as a new bitset
+Immutable; Extracts a portion of a given bitset as a new bitset

 - If no param is given, the bitset is getting cloned
 - If one param is given, the index is used as offset